Step-by-step instructions, video tutorials, and answers to common questions for every Enhance Finance product.

 💡 Don't see the email?
 Check your spam folder or visit your Etsy purchases page directly.

-The first time you interact with the sheet, Google will ask you to authorize the script.
+The first time you use the add-on, Google will ask you to authorize the script.
 Click Continue, select your Google account, then Allow.
 This only happens once.

-Log into your bank's website and download your transactions as a .csv file.
+Log into your bank's website and download your transactions as a .csv or .xls file.
 Most banks have this under "Account Activity," "Statements," or "Transaction History."
-Works with TD, RBC, Scotiabank, BMO, CIBC, Chase, Bank of America, Wells Fargo, Capital One, and many more — any bank that exports CSV.
+Works with TD, RBC, Scotiabank, BMO, CIBC, Chase, Bank of America, Wells Fargo, Capital One, and many more — any bank that exports to a spreadsheet file.
+PDF statements may require manual entry.

 💡 Not sure how?
 Search "[your bank name] download CSV" — most banks have a guide for this.